-At PubMatic, we have created Audience Encore which allows us to help buyers and sellers achieve better outcomes by applying different audience segment data to campaigns and activating across premium inventory.
+At PubMatic, we have created Connect which allows us to help buyers and sellers achieve better outcomes by applying different audience segment data to campaigns and activating across premium inventory.
 We have partnered with some of the leading global customer intelligence platforms to enable our clients to match audiences and map the link from the original user ID across all the channels and platforms.
 This approach results in campaigns that reach multiple target audiences through a single platform, saving time by removing the need for publishers and brands to navigate multiple partnerships.

 Thoughts for the future